Buddies-as-you-know/My_master_thesis/README.md

 ```
 pdflatex main.tex
 ```
-Replace `main.tex` with the main file name of the LaTeX document.
+Replace `template_main.tex` with the main file name of the LaTeX document.

 ## Acknowledgments